Urgot Build Guide by bigfatcow

 Greater Mark of Attack Damage and Greater Quintessence of Attack Damage give quite a lot of extra flat AD at the start and this makes his Acid Hunter hit even harder early game.
 This will allow you to dominate early game more.
 However, mid game, when people are building armor and you have not gotten your Last Whisper, armor penetration is will be more useful.

-OMG why no crit. chance, attack speed or lifesteal?
+OMG why no Fury or Frenzy?!
 I've said it before and I'll say it again.
 Urgot is not a AD ranged carry.
-His main damage comes from his Acid Hunter but they cannot crit., neither do they have anything to do with attack speed or lifesteal.
+His main damage comes from his Acid Hunter but they cannot crit., neither do they have anything to do with attack speed.
+Thus, these 2 masteries, although good for traditional AD carries, do not work so great on Urgot.

 The masteries taken are pretty self explanatory.
-Sorcery for the much needed CDR, Deadliness , Havoc , Brute Force and Executioner for extra damage, as well as Weapon Expertise and Sunder for more armor penetration for even more damage!
-Destruction is taken mostly as a filler to get Executioner but it always helps to do extra damage to towers especially when pushing.
+Sorcery for the much needed CDR, Brute Force , Martial Mastery , Warlord , Executioner and Havoc for extra damage, as well as Devastating Strikes for more armor penetration for even more damage!
+Dangerous Game is really situational and I take it mostly to unlock Havoc , but its better than the other masteries in the Offense Tree that I have not taken.

 I also get some points in the defensive tree to prevent getting bursted down instantly, as Urgot is extremely squishy early game, one wrong step and poof, YOU HAVE BEEN SLAIN.